lutris/website/README.rst

     make deps

-In order to build the frontend code (javascript and css files), you'll need nodejs, npm, grunt and bower installed on your system.
+In order to build the frontend code (javascript and css files), you'll need nodejs and npm installed on your system.
 If you are running Ubuntu, it is advised to use nvm to get the most recent version of node, you can install it following the instructions on the github page ::